 Houston Schools with Cake Decorating Courses

-Students in the Houston, Texas, area who want to become cake decorators or work in a pastry shop have two public school options available within a half-hour of the city.
-This article looks at those schools and the programs they offer.
+Students in the Houston, Texas, area who want to become cake decorators or work in a pastry shop have three public school options available within a half-hour of the city.
+This article looks at two of those schools and the programs they offer.
 It also includes a table of information, such as school types, enrollment and costs, that prospective students can use to compare these schools.

 - Houston Community College has a variety of marketable skills achievement awards, certificates and associate's degree programs in pastry arts that train students to prepare breads and pastries and decorate cakes.
-The college's culinary arts programs are available at its Central campus, a little more than two miles from downtown Houston.
+The college's culinary arts programs are available at its Central campus, located in downtown Houston.

 Find schools that offer these popular programs